vsgitdev/Tax_Filling_Assistant/README.md

  Step 1: Add Secrets to GitHub Repository for Docker username, Docker password and OpenAI API key.

  Step 2: Create the CI Workflow File that contains these actions:

    -Name and Trigger the Pipeline

    -Defines the build job to run and specifies the runner environment, here it uses the latest Ubuntu version.

    -Lists the steps to execute in the job and uses the actions/checkout@v3 action to clone the repository.

    -Set up Python: Uses the actions/setup-python@v4 action to set up Python 3.10.

    -Install dependencies: Creates a virtual environment,activates it and installs the dependencies listed in requirements.txt.

    -Run tests

    -Set up Docker Buildx: Uses the docker/setup-buildx-action@v2 action to set up Docker Buildx.

    -Builds a Docker image tagged tax_filing_assistant.

    -Defines the deploy job to run and specifies the runner environment, here it uses the latest Ubuntu version.

     -Lists the steps to execute in the job and uses actions/checkout@v3 action to clone the repository.

     -Uses the docker/setup-buildx-action@v2 action to set up Docker Buildx.

     -Logs into Docker Hub using secrets DOCKER_USERNAME and DOCKER_PASSWORD.

     -Builds and tags the Docker image with the username from the secrets.

     -Pushes the Docker image to Docker Hub.

- Step 3: Commit and Push Changes with following commands: git add .github/workflows/ci.yml git commit -m "Add CI pipeline with GitHub Actions" git push origin main
+ 3. Commit and Push Changes with following commands: git add .github/workflows/ci.yml git commit -m "Add CI pipeline with GitHub Actions" git push origin main

- Step 4: Monitor the CI Pipeline:
+ 4. Monitor the CI Pipeline:
  Go to the "Actions" tab in my GitHub repository to monitor the CI pipeline.
 There I  can see the status of the build and deploy jobs.